-- Understand the challenges facing sustainable electronics
+- Understand the challenges facing sustainable IT

 - Commit to address those challenges